| 1. |

 Source: The Armstrong account told us Sam was sheriff of Albuquerque, and Sam's obituary said he was marshal.

 Evidence: Early on, an online abstract from an 1882 Mohave Miner mentions a "Deputy Marshal J. T. Blonger."
-Microfilm of the Albuquerque Evening Review and Albuquerque Morning Journal detail the short careers of Sam and Lou Blonger as lawmen in Albuquerque.
-Curiously, the Deputy J. T. mentioned must refer to Lou Joe had not yet shown up in town.
+Microfilm of the Albuquerque Evening Review and Albuquerque Morning Journal eventually revealed the short careers of Sam and Lou Blonger as lawmen in Albuquerque.

 Status: Resolved